ToLive/jkanban/README.md

-        "title" : "Board Title",              // title of the board "class" : "class1,class2,...",        // css classes to add at the title "dragTo": ['another-board-id',...],   // array of ids of boards where items can be dropped (default: []) "item"  : [                           // item of this board {
+        "title" : "Board Title",              // title of the board "class" : "class1,class2,...",        // css classes to add at the title "dragTo": ['another-board-id',...],   // array of ids of boards where items can be dropped (default: []) "sortable": false,                     // items can be reordered in the board (default: true) "item"  : [                           // item of this board {
                 "id"    : "item-id-1",        // id of the item